• Home

 Another way is by using a tool that will automatically give you the 1.618 ratios.

-I could draw up some plans but I found a great tool also known as the golden mean caliper on Amazon by clicking the image below.
+I could draw up some plans but I found a great tool also known as the golden mean caliper on Amazon by clicking here.

 With this tool, you can start to draw plans up on paper and then figure out the proportions quickly.